F43nd1r/zachtronics-leaderboard-bot/src/test/resources/reddit/lastcallbbs/wiki/chipwizard.md

 Solutions are either attributed to the original author, or attributed to `Community` if many people obtained it independently early in the game release period or many people collaborated on it.

+The 📄 icons are links to the solution files, which can be opened in-game.

 #### Submitting a New Solution

 To submit a solution you need to get the corresponding solution string in the save folder.